HongleiXie/demo-CVAE/README.md

-# Generate synthetic handwriting digit

-## Conditional Variational Autoencoder
+# Oversampling with the Conditional Variational Autoencoder (CVAE)
 Oversampling such as SMOTE is very popular in addressing imbalanced data classification.
 However, feature space distance-based learning algorithms such as SMOTE seem to fail to capture the true joint distribution